 Cable Burial Risk Assessments (or CBRAs) are becoming increasingly prevalent for subsea telecom, power, and offshore wind installations.
 Alongside regular cable surveys, regional fisheries analyses, marine liaison efforts, and strategic guard vessel deployment, a comprehensive CBRA forms a key component of a holistic risk mitigation strategy.
-A CBRA focuses on optimising the depth of lowering, or cable burial.
+A CBRA focuses on optimising the depth of lowering or cable burial.
 It has been suggested that many past projects, specifically for telecoms and power cables, have been unnecessarily conservative in their desired cable burial depth.
-This can prove significantly more costly and can complicate installation, which in turn increases the likelihood that cable damage will occur during the installation process.
+This can prove significantly more costly and complicate installation, increasing the likelihood that cable damage will occur during the installation process.

-Some past projects have gone as far as to ensure that cables would be protected from even the largest of potential anchor strikes, even if those large anchors are possessed by only 1 in 10,000 vessels and the odds of such a strike happening are incredibly miniscule.
-Therefore, the CBRA aims to agree an “acceptable level of risk” with the client, within which the cable would be protected by appropriate burial depths.
+Some past projects have gone as far as to ensure that cables would be protected from even the largest of potential anchor strikes, even if those large anchors are possessed by only 1 in 10,000 vessels, and the odds of such a strike happening are incredibly minuscule.
+Therefore, the CBRA aims to agree an “acceptable level of risk” with the client, within which appropriate burial depths would protect the cable.

 In 2015, the Carbon Trust published a report titled “Cable Burial Risk Assessment Methodology: Guidance for the Preparation of Cable Burial Depth of Lowering Specification,” which has since been referenced by many reputable and informed sources, including BOEM (the Bureau of Ocean Energy Management), the Business Network for Offshore Wind, and Marine Scotland.

 Elements Considered in CBRA: Physical, Geological, and Hydrological Impacts